antinatura/antinatura.github.io/_pages/uni.md

 <details markdown = 1>
   <summary><b>CMP 308 – Professional Project Planning and Prototyping</b></summary>

 **Description:** Teaches project management concepts to create a project proposal in a professional manner.
-Tasks student teams with project briefs drawn from industry/or research based problems.
+Tasks student teams with project briefs drawn from industry or research based problems.
 Expects full team engagement in roles by communicating effectively with project stakeholders, contributing to the planning of the project, developing artefacts or prototypes, writing associated documentation, and creating and presenting the client pitch.

 **Coursework:**
 - Create and present a client pitch for the project that the team was assigned.